iterative/VSCode-DVC-Workshop/README.md

 DVC: Setup The Workspace.
 Select
 * Auto.
 Use the virtual environment detected automatically by the Python version OR
-* Manuel.
+* Manual.
 Let me select the virtual environment manually.

 6. Have a look at the [Notebook](https://github.com/iterative/VSCode-DVC-Workshop/blob/main/ExperimentsDVC/notebooks/Satellites_orbit_trajectory.ipynb) and learn more about the challenge we will track